Achievable logoAchievable logo

 Stock split & dividend adjustments

 We previously discussed stock splits and stock dividends.
-You learned why companies pursue them and the result on security positions.
-When a stock split or stock dividend occurs, it also affects option positions.
+You learned why companies use them and how they affect stock positions.
+When a stock split or stock dividend occurs, it can also change the terms of existing option contracts.

 Forward stock splits